-The Greater Toronto Area is one of the most ethnically diverse markets in Canada, which makes it challenging for a not-for-profit foundation like SickKids to adopt a single marketing strategy that could connect with such a broad audience.
+The Greater Toronto Area is one of the most ethnically diverse markets in Canada, which makes it challenging for a non-profit foundation like SickKids to adopt a single marketing strategy that could connect with such a broad audience.
 Determined to turn that challenge into an opportunity, SickKids sought to better understand the area’s culturally diverse groups and their propensity to donate money supporting children’s health.
 The goal: to develop a multicultural fundraising plan that would more fully engage ethnic communities and expand the SickKids’ donor base.

 By building a detailed portrait of multicultural populations, SickKids was able to identify and target specific ethnic communities with individually tailored fundraising messaging and events.
 As a result, the organization was able to deploy its engagement efforts on specific groups and community events in a more efficient and effective manner.